scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[19:7]** And again, if a man is shamefully entreated in his beginnings, and at his end is prospered, he remembereth not again his evil entreatment.

-**[19:8]** And again hearken: though each one were prospered all that time-- all the time from the day on which death was decreed against those who transgress-- and in his end was destroyed, in vain would have been everything.'
+**[19:8]** And again hearken: though each one were prospered all that time-- all the time from the day on which death was decreed against those who transgress-- and in his end was destroyed, in vain would have been everything."

-**[20:1]** Therefore, behold! the days come, and the times shall hasten more than the former, and the seasons will speed on more than those that are past, and the years shall pass more quickly than the present (years).
+**[20:1]** "Therefore, behold! the days will come, and the times shall hasten more than the former, and the seasons will speed on more than those that are past, and the years will pass more quickly than the present (years).

 **[20:2]** Therefore have I now taken away Zion, in order that I may the more speedily visit the world in its season.